Prof. Einat Shneor (Lavi)

 To the final projects of Optometry Students (Hebrew)

-Prof. Shneor’s numerous research studies are published in leading international scientific journals.
+Prof. Einat Shneor’s research is published in leading international scientific journals in the fields of optometry, ophthalmology, and vision science.

-Her primary area of research is keratoconus.
-Together with Prof. Gordon-Shaag, she has published extensively on this topic, including epidemiological studies on the prevalence and risk factors of the disease in Israel.
+Prof. Shneor’s primary research area is keratoconus.
+Together with Prof. Gordon-Shaag, she has published extensively on the disease, including epidemiological studies on the prevalence of keratoconus in Israel, identification of genetic and environmental risk factors, development of methods for early diagnosis, and investigations of the clinical and functional characteristics of keratoconus patients and their family members.

-Prof. Shneor, in collaboration with Prof. Gordon-Shaag, Dr. Doron, and Dr. Ostrin from the University of Houston, received two research grants from the U.S.-Israel Binational Science Foundation (BSF).
-Their joint research focuses on the role of light exposure, near work, and screen use in the prevalence and progression of myopia in children.
+In recent years, Prof. Shneor has also focused on the study of myopia in children and adolescents.
+In collaboration with Prof. Gordon-Shaag, Dr. Doron, and Dr. Lisa Ostrin from the University of Houston, she received two research grants from the U.S.-Israel Binational Science Foundation (BSF).
+Their joint research examines the effects of light exposure, near work, screen use, and visual behavior on the development and progression of myopia in children.

-Additionally, Prof. Shneor leads a study funded by the American Academy of Optometry (AAO) in collaboration with Meta.
+Additionally, Prof. Shneor leads a study funded by the American Academy of Optometry Foundation (AAOF) in collaboration with Meta.
 This project integrates advanced machine learning technologies to develop predictive models for the effectiveness of myopia treatments in children, with the goal of creating personalized therapeutic approaches.

-Prof. Shneor performs feasibility studies for clinical devices in collaboration with leading companies in the field such as: Shamir Ltd, Visionix Luneau (Chartres, France), Soflex CooperVision, Optos (plc, Dunfermline, UK) and more.
+Prof. Shneor performs feasibility and clinical validation studies of ophthalmic devices in collaboration with leading international companies in the field, including Shamir Optical Industry, Visionix Luneau (Chartres, France), CooperVision, Optos (plc, Dunfermline, UK), and others.

-• Prof. Shneor also investigates the prevalence of eye diseases and eye injuries at emergency medical centers, in collaboration with TEREM clinics for emergency medicine.
+Prof. Shneor also investigates the prevalence of eye diseases and ocular injuries in emergency medical centers, in collaboration with TEREM Emergency Medical Centers.

-Prof. Shneor is a reviewer in many scientific journals in the field of optometry and ophthalmology.
+Prof. Shneor serves as a reviewer for numerous international scientific journals in the fields of optometry, ophthalmology, and vision science.

 Peer reviewed papers